 Ask for a detailed installation timeline outlining each project phase—from initial site assessment to final grid connection.

-A clear timeline helps set expectations and allows you to plan accordingly.
+A clear timeline sets expectations and lets you plan accordingly.
 It also reflects the contractor’s organizational skills and respect for your time.

 17. Installation Volume Rates

-Understanding how many installations the contractor completes each month can provide insights into their experience and operational capacity.
+The number of installations the contractor completes each month signifies their experience and operational capacity.

-A higher installation volume may indicate efficiency and expertise, but ensure that quality isn’t compromised for quantity.
-Confirm they have adequate resources to give your project the attention it deserves.
+A higher installation volume may indicate efficiency and expertise, but only if they don’t compromise quality for quantity.
+Make sure they have the resources to give your project the attention it needs.

 18. OSHA Violations

-Safety is paramount in solar installations.
-Check for any violations issued by the Occupational Safety and Health Administration (OSHA).
-A contractor with a clean OSHA record demonstrates a strong commitment to safety protocols, reducing the risk of accidents on your property.
+Safety comes first when it comes to solar installations.
+Always check for any violations issued by the Occupational Safety and Health Administration (OSHA).
+A long-standing contractor with a clean OSHA record demonstrates a strong commitment to safety practices and a reduced risk of accidents occurring on your property.

 19. Written Safety Program

-A comprehensive, written safety program shows the contractor’s dedication to maintaining a safe work environment.
+A comprehensive, written safety program means the contractor is committed to maintaining a safe work environment.
 Ask to see their safety policies and procedures.

 20. Financing Options

-Understand the financing options the contractor offers.
-Some provide leases, power purchase agreements (PPAs), third-party ownership (TPO), or purchase options with financing plans.
-Choose a contractor that offers solutions aligning with your financial goals, whether that’s immediate ownership or a low upfront cost.
+Some contractors provide leases, power purchase agreements (PPAs), third-party ownership (TPO), or purchase options with financing plans.
+Understand their financing options and choose a contractor who offers plans that align with your financial goals, whether that’s immediate ownership or a low upfront cost.

-Note: Be cautious of companies heavily involved with TPOs and leases.
-Unfortunately, many TPOs have been late in paying contractors, which may pose financial issues for them.
+Note: Be wary of companies heavily involved with TPOs and leases.
+Unfortunately, many TPOs have been late paying contractors, which may cause them financial issues.

 Bonus Tip: The Solar Insure Advantage

-When you work with a Solar Insure certified contractor, you’re partnering with professionals who have passed our comprehensive evaluation process, including:
+When you work with a Solar Insure certified contractor, you’re partnering with professionals who have passed our stringent evaluation process, including:

 - Thorough Background Checks: We verify the integrity and history of each contractor to ensure they meet our ethical standards.